MarieAugerMethe/InformedHSA/README.md

 Mu H., Li X., Wen Y., Huang J., Du P., Su W., Miao S., & Geng M. (2021).
 An annual global terrestrial Human Footprint dataset from 2000 to 2018. figshare.
 Figure. https://doi.org/10.6084/m9.figshare.16571064.v7

 Mu H., Li X., Wen Y., Huang J., Du P., Su W., Miao S., & Geng, M. (2022).
 A global record of annual terrestrial human footprint dataset from 2000 to 2018.
 Scientific Data, 9, 176.

+## Case study 3: narwhal

+The data files associated with the third case study are found in the subfolder `3_Narwhals`.

+1. `narwhals_clean.csv`: file that contains the movement data for narwhals.
+Found in the subfolder `Movement`.
+Specifically, this file contains the narwhal movement data used in the step selection analysis.
+The columns are:
+    -

+2. `NorthernBaffin_UTM`: folder that contains the files needed for the `NorthernBaffin_UTM.shp` shapefile.
+This shapefile contains the land layer around the study area in Nunavut, Canada.
+The original data was downloaded from NOAA: https://www.ngdc.noaa.gov/mgg/shorelines/.
+We use here the full (f) resolution.
+We have simply clipped the original file to be focused on the area around the study site and have transform the coordinate system to be EPSG:32617 (WGS 84 / UTM zone 17N).

 # Code